Teamwork/node-auto-launch/README.md

 ![Login Items screenshot](images/loginItemsScreenshot.png)

 Note: This is not Mac App Store friendly; if you use it in your app, it will be rejected by the Mac App Store.
 We're only 99% sure on this as we haven't actually tried ourselves.
-See [](TODO) for more information.
+See [Make this Mac App Store compatible](https://github.com/Teamwork/node-auto-launch/issues/43) for more information.

 #### Launch Agent